 Overall operation of the Standard TM is controlled using a series of registers.
-A read only register pair exists to store the internal counter 10-bit value, while a read/write register pair exists to store the internal 10-bit CCRA value.
-The remaining two registers are control registers which setup the different operating and control modes as well as the three CCRP bits.
+A read only register pair exists to store the internal counter 16-bit value, while a read/write register pair exists to store the internal 16-bit CCRA value.
+There is also a read/write register used to store the internal 8-bit CCRP value.
+The remaining two registers are control registers which setup the different operating and control modes.